chadly/react-bs-notifier/docs/api.md

 #### `onDismiss`

 When a user clicks the &times; icon to dismiss the alert, this function will be called.
 The function is optional.
 If no `onDismiss` function is specified, the component will not render a close button for the alert and it will be undismissable by the user.
+The `onDismiss` function is called with no arguments.

 ---